Sekhemib-Perenmaat: Opponents of the divided-realm-theory

 Bell's theory of a famine or drought is refuted today by Egyptologists such as Stephan Seidlmayer, who corrected Bell's calculations.
 Seidlmayer has shown that the annual Nile flood was normal during Ninetjer's time up to the period of the Old Kingdom.
 Bell may have overlooked that the height of the Nile floods in the Palermo stone inscriptions only takes into account the measurements of the nilometers around Memphis, and not elsewhere along the river.
 Any long-lasting drought at that time can therefore be excluded.

 Three officials from Sekhemib's reign are known to Egyptologists by seal impressions: Nebhotep, Inykhnum and Maapermin.
 However, Inykhnum might also have held office in later times, under kings such as Djoser and Sanakht.

 Tomb

-The location of Sekhemib's tomb is unknown.
+It is unknown where Sekhemib was buried.
 If he was actually the same person as Peribsen, he was buried in tomb P at Abydos.
 If not, his burial site may be located at Saqqara.

+While Sekhemib's tomb hasn't been positively identified, seal impressions and inscriptions on vessels, bowls and vases with his name were found, along with other objects from 1st and 2nd dynasty pharaohs in the shafts VI–XI of the Step Pyramid of Djoser.
+It is now thought that Djoser once restored the original tombs of the ancestors, and then sealed the grave goods in the galleries in an attempt to save them.
+This may indicate that Sekhemib's tomb had already been looted in antiquity, but this hypothesis is unproven.